deislabs/smi-spec/apis/traffic-split/v1alpha4/traffic-split.md

 Weighting traffic between various services is also more generally useful than driving canary releases.

-The resource is associated with a *root* service.
+The `TrafficSplit` resource is associated with a *root* FQDN.
 This is referenced via `spec.service`.
 The `spec.service` name is the FQDN that applications will use to communicate.
-For any *clients* that are not forwarding their traffic through a proxy that implements this proposal, the standard Kubernetes service configuration would continue to operate.
+For any *clients* that are not forwarding their traffic through a proxy that implements this proposal, the standard FQDN configuration would continue to operate.

+The *root* FQDN (`spec.service`) can either be
+  (1) a Kubernetes service's FQDN (such as servicename.service-namespace) (2) an endpoint that resolves to the FQDN (such as foo.com)

 Implementations will weight outgoing traffic between the services referenced by `spec.backends`.
 Each backend is a Kubernetes service that potentially has a